peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is `CBORObject` , return this object.

  * If the given object is `CBORObject.Null` (with or without tags), returns `null` .

  * If the object is of a type corresponding to a type converter mentioned in the <i>mapper</i>
-parameter, that converter will be used to convert the CBOR object to an object of the given type.
-Type converters can be used to override the default conversion behavior of almost any object.
+parameter, that converter will be used to convert the CBOR object to n object of the given type.
+Type converters can be used to override he default conversion behavior of almost any object.

- * If the type is  `object` , return this bject.
+ * If the type is `object` , return this object.

- * If the type is  `char` ...
-(To be mplemented).
+ * If the type is `char` , converts single-character CBOR text strings and CBOR integers from 0 through 65535 to a `char` object and returns that `char` object.

  * If the type is `bool` ( `boolean` in Java), returns the result of AsBoolean.

- * If the type is a primitive integer type (  `byte` , `int` ,  `short` ,  `long` , as well as  `sbyte` , `ushort` ,  `uint` , and  `ulong` in .NET) or a rimitive floating-point type (  `float` ,  `double` , as ell as  `decimal` in .NET), returns the result of the orresponding As* method.
+ * If the type is a primitive integer type ( `byte` , `int` , `short` , `long` , as well as `sbyte` , `ushort` , `uint` , and `ulong` in .NET) or a primitive floating-point type ( `float` , `double` , as well as `decimal` in .NET), returns the result of the corresponding As* method.

  * If the type is `String` , returns the result of AsString.

- * If the type is `EDecimal` ,  `EFloat` ,  `EInteger` , or `ERational` in the <a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java), returns the result of the corresponding s* method.
+ * If the type is `EDecimal` , `EFloat` , `EInteger` , or `ERational` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java), returns the result of the corresponding As* ethod.

- * If the type is an enumeration ( `Enum` ///) type this CBOR object is a text string or an nteger, returns the appropriate enumerated constant.
-(For example, f  `MyEnum` includes an entry for  `MyValue` , this method ill return  `MyEnum.MyValue` if the CBOR object represents `"MyValue"` or the underlying value for  `MyEnum.MyValue` .) <b>Note:</b>If an integer is converted to a .NET Enum constant, nd that integer is shared by more than one constant of the same ype, it is undefined which constant from among them is returned.
-For example, if  `MyEnum.Zero = 0` and  `MyEnum.Null = 0` , converting 0 to  `MyEnum` may return either `MyEnum.Zero` or  `MyEnum.Null` .)
-As a result, .NET Enum ypes with constants that share an underlying value should not be assed to this method.
+ * If the type is an enumeration ( `Enum` ///) type this CBOR object is a text string or an integer, returns he appropriate enumerated constant.
+(For example, if `MyEnum` includes an entry for `MyValue` , this method will return `MyEnum.MyValue` if the CBOR object represents `"MyValue"` or the underlying value for `MyEnum.MyValue` .)<b>Note:</b>If an integer is converted to a .NET Enum constant, and that integer s shared by more than one constant of the same type, it is undefined hich constant from among them is returned.
+(For example, if `MyEnum.Zero = 0` and `MyEnum.Null = 0` , converting 0 to `MyEnum` may return either `MyEnum.Zero` or `MyEnum.Null` .)
+As a result, .NET Enum types with constants that share an nderlying value should not be passed to this method.

- * If the type is  `byte[]` (a ne-dimensional byte array) and this CBOR object is a byte string, eturns a byte array which this CBOR byte string's data will be opied to.
-(This method can't be used to encode CBOR data to a byte rray; for that, use the EncodeToBytes method instead.)
+ * If the type is `byte[]` (a one-dimensional byte array) and this CBOR object is a byte string, eturns a byte array which this CBOR byte string's data will be copied o.
+(This method can't be used to encode CBOR data to a byte array; or that, use the EncodeToBytes method instead.)

- * If the type is a one-dimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object.
-(Multidimensional arrays to be documented.)
+ * If the type is a one-dimensional or multidimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object.

  * If the type is List or the generic or non-generic IList, ICollection, or IEnumerable, (or ArrayList, List, Collection, or Iterable in Java), and if this CBOR object is an array, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all items in this CBOR array.

  * If the type is Dictionary or the generic or non-generic IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.

  * If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
 (Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)
-(To be implemented for Java.)

- * Type converters (To be implemented).

- * If the type is  `DateTime` (or  `Date` in Java) , eturns a date/time object if the CBOR object's outermost tag is 0 r 1.
+ * If the type is `DateTime` (or `Date` in Java) , returns a date/time object if the CBOR object's outermost ag is 0 or 1.

- * If the type is  `Uri` (or  `URI` in ava), returns a URI object if possible.
+ * If the type is `Uri` (or `URI` in Java), returns a URI object if possible.

- * If the type is  `Guid` (or  `UUID` in Java), returns a UUID object if ossible.
+ * If the type is `Guid` (or `UUID` in Java), returns a UUID object if possible.

  * Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows: